 if it is to computer the hash for an array, it will return NULL instead of an actual hash.

 And with that, now we know the value of key, and we can just compute the hash on our own.
-But don’t be happy just yet, before the exec
+But don’t be happy just yet, before the exec call, the $cmd is being filtered.
+I saw preg_replace function and immediately know the input isn’t being filter recursively.

-, and this very word in is the blacklist and it will be replaced to an empty string.
-But if we put whowhoamiami
+Let’s say our input is whoami, and this very word in is the blacklist and it will be replaced to an empty string.
+But if we put whowhoamiami, it will replace the whoami with empty string, we are left with another whoami as result.

 And here is the final HTTP request.